shawnzxx/go-service/README.md

 - it allow output to come out

 ### api
-the api can choice received data in two ways, it can use concrete type, you can also write apis accept interface type: the data not based what it is, but based on what it can do (polymorphism)
+the api can choose received data in two ways, it can use concrete type, you can also write apis accept interface type: the data not based what it is, but based on what it can do (polymorphism)
 - what is polymorphism?
-I piece of code change it behivour depends on the type of concrete data it operating on you can write function to be polymorphism by saying I don't want concrete data by what it is I want concrete data based on what it can do
+`A piece of code change it behivour depends on the type of concrete data it operating on` you can write function to be polymorphism by saying I don't want concrete data by what it is, but I want concrete data based on what it can do

 Deploy first mentality